Zuikyo/ZIKRouter/Documentation/English/RoutableDeclaration.md

 // destination is inferred as UIViewController & EditorViewInput
 ```

-With composed protocol, you can designate multi types for the destination, and don't need to do type casting when you need to use destination as a UIViewControler.
+With composed protocol, you can designate multi types for the destination, and don't need to do type casting when you need to use destination as an UIViewControler.

 ### Routable in Objective-C